txt/plm19/doc/tuts/bestrest.md

 ## How to find a split

-Let's use an example to illustrate how to we'd go about doing this:
+Let's use an example to illustrate how we'd go about doing this:

 ```
 arr = [1,1,1,1,3,4,4,3,3,5,3,2,4,3,2,6]